|

 submitted an affidavit on behalf of death row inmates in Illinois in which he

-states that lethal injection, "create[s] the substantial risk that
+states that lethal injection, "create[s] the substantial risk that prisoners

-their distress."
+distress."

-problems with injection.
+The problems with injection.

-through it.
-Even for trained medical
+vein or passes through it.
+Even for trained

-staff, getting a needle into a vein is not always that easy.
+medical staff, getting a needle into a vein is not always that easy.
 I have had it happen to me twice during

 routine blood work (blood test), where a skilled nurse failed at the first